htenjo/microservice_training/03_code_standards/README.md

 - To keep the focus on the business requirement you need to solve instead of losing time in configurations.

 Now you can go to [04_passenger_management](../04_passenger_management) and start to develop your first microservice.

+*Note: For small projects (3 to 5 microservices) having a base project could be enough for a while, but sooner or later changes on the base project will require a change management itself.
+Maven archetypes could help to solve this complexity.*